 The width of the combining window can also be an important factor.
-As explained in Section 2, segment boundaries can still be fuzzy after the denoising process, generating successions of low-magnitude slope-break knickpoints.
+As explained in Sect.
+2, segment boundaries can still be fuzzy after the denoising process, generating successions of low-magnitude slope-break knickpoints.
 The combining window solves this issue by merging adjacent knickpoints within a certain radius.
-However, underestimating r{comb} could result in retaining some of these low-magnitude knickpoints.
+However, underestimating $r{\rm comb}$ could result in retaining some of these low-magnitude knickpoints.
 Overestimating its size would possibly result in shifted knickpoint locations and misrepresentation of their magnitude if unrelated knickpoints are merged.
-In the case where the DEM resolution is high enough to represent a close succession of knickpoints, we recommend carefully choosing a combining window smaller than the spacing between these features in order to avoid merging them.
+In the case in which the DEM resolution is high enough to represent a close succession of knickpoints, we recommend carefully choosing a combining window smaller than the spacing between these features in order to avoid merging them.

 Vertical-step knickpoint detection is controlled by two parameters: the window radius (r_W) and the standard deviation threshold for detecting anomalies (T_σ) .
 Section 4.3 details the combined sensitivity analysis on these parameters and allows us to determine a set of values suitable for this analysis.
-However, if the user's specific aim to detect vertical-step knickpoints (assuming that the DEM precision allows it), we recommend that users precisely constrain the standard deviation coefficient, the window size and the segment size, in order to make sure that vertical-step knickpoints are extracted rather than slope-break.
+However, if the user's specific aim is to detect vertical-step